ritujayadav/foodmaster/README.md

-# Sweetect-2.0
+# food master

-This is an update for sweetect app
+This is a ml based food detecting app